 There are several ways a company can try and maintain its stablecoin’s peg to a fiat currency.

-Another version of a collateralized stable coin is one that is backed by one or more cryptocurrencies.
+Another version of a collateralized stable coin is backed by one or more cryptocurrencies.
 This form of collateral is much easier to audit since a company’s balance can be viewed on the blockchain.

 Algorithmic Stablecoins